See the coast and the stay more clearly

 A useful guide page should show the coast, the stay and the local atmosphere that make the travel plan feel real.

-Good travel pages use visuals to make the route, the base and the mood of the coast easier to picture.
+Good travel pages use visuals to make the route, the location and the mood of the coast easier to picture.

 The point is to help the reader imagine the trip, not just look at scenery.